-This legislation covers a number of actions carried out by ACHA – the formal factoring arrangement, in addition common ground which is currently maintained by ACHA and work to tenemental properties carried out on the basis of custom and practice where the work affects our tenant and is required as an emergency to prevent material damage or destruction to the building.
-This includes work which is carried out to buildings to comply with health and safety aspects.
+This legislation covers the service provided to formally factored owners as well as a number of other actions carried out by ACHA - for example, common ground which ACHA maintains, and work to tenement properties which are shared with ACHA on the basis of the custom and practice we have carried out for anumber of years.
+This relates to work which affects our tenants and is required as an emergency to prevent material damage or destruction to the building - it includes work which is carried out to buildings to comply with health and safety aspects.

-Written Statements of Service have been issued to affected property owners, which sets out the level of service provided depending on the property, and ensures our compliance with the Act.
+Written Statements of Service have been issued to affected owners which sets out the level of service provided and ensure our compliance with the Act.

-The Property Factors (Scotland) Act and Code of Conduct are available through the below links :-
+The Property Factors Act and Code of Conduct are available by following the links below:-

-Any complaints relating to the provision of ACHA's services should, in the first instance, be made by contacting a member of staff at your local office who will assist with matters and provide you with information on the complaints process.
+Any complaints relating to the provision of ACHA's services should, in the first instance, be made by contacting a member of staff who will be able to assist you with matter and provide information on the compliance process.
 Should you remain unhappy with the outcome of an internal investigation and you feel there has been:-

 - A failure to carry out duties